-This section describes the primary database issues and considerations specific to the DB2 Universal Database server (on an OS/390 platform) in a Sybase replication system.
-Replication Agent for DB2 UDB for OS/390 As a primary data server, DB2 interacts with the Replication Agent for DB2 UDB for OS/390 (Replication Agent for DB2 UDB).
-The Replication Agent identifies and transfers information about data- changing operations (or transactions) from a DB2 primary data server to a primary Replication Server.
-The Replication Agent interacts with the primary Replication Server, and with the RSSD of the primary Replication Server, if so configured.
+This section describes the primary database issues and considerations specific to the DB2 Universal Database server on an OS/390 platform in a Sybase replication system.Replication Agent for DB2 UDB for OS/390As a primary data server, DB2 interacts with the Replication Agent for DB2 UDB for OS/390 (Replication Agent for DB2 UDB).
+The Replication Agent identifies and transfers information about datachanging operations or transactions from a DB2 primary data server to a primary Replication Server.

+The Replication Agent interacts with the primary Replication Server and with the RSSD of the primary Replication Server, if so configured.

 Note This book describes how to use Replication Agent for DB2 UDB for OS/390 version 12.6.
 If you have a different version of Replication Agent for DB2 UDB, refer to the appropriate documentation for that product.

-DB2 for OS/390 primary database permissions Two user IDs must be created in DB2 to facilitate its operation as a primary data server: • LTMADMIN user - a TSO user, optionally named LTMADMIN, to: • Install, start, and stop the Replication Agent for DB2 UDB • Manage the Replication Agent system tables on DB2 The LTMADMIN user must have ALTER TABLE authority on any DB2 table to be marked for replication.
+Two user IDs must be created in DB2 to facilitate its operation as a primary data server:

+- LTMADMIN user a TSO user, optionally named LTMADMIN, to: - Install, start, and stop the Replication Agent for DB2 UDB - Manage the Replication Agent system tables on DB2

+The LTMADMIN user must have ALTER TABLE authority on any DB2 table to be marked for replication.
 This user ID issues an ALTER TABLE DATA CAPTURE CHANGES command on a primary table that is marked for replication.

-The LTMADMIN user must have READ permission on the DB2 log files. • Replication Server Maintenance User - the user ID specified in the Replication Server create connection command for the primary database.
-Any updates applied to the primary database by the Maintenance User are ignored for replication, unless the value of the LTM for MVS LTM_process_maint_uid_trans configuration parameter is Y. Because the Maintenance User ID must be a user ID that can perform updates on DB2, it must conform to OS/390 user ID restrictions (that is, eight characters maximum, all uppercase).
+The LTMADMIN user must have READ permission on the DB2 log files.

+Replication Server Maintenance User - the user ID specified in the Replication Server create connection command for the primary database.

-Note To avoid cyclic replication, the Maintenance User ID must not be identical to the value of the LTM for MVS RS\user configuration parameter (the RS user).
+Any updates applied to the primary database by the Maintenance User are ignored for replication, unless the value of the LTM for MVS LTM\process\maint\uid\trans configuration parameter is Y.

+Note LTM for MVS is a component of Replcation Agent for DB2 and the other component is the DB2 log reader.

+Because the Maintenance User ID may be a user ID that can perform updates on DB2, it must conform to OS/390 user ID restrictions.

+The performance and operation of DB2 primary data servers in a Sybase replication system might be affected as follows:

+- The DB2 transaction log is affected in the following ways: - Replication requires a before and after image of each row that is changed.
+When you mark a primary table for replication, the table is altered with the DATA CAPTURE CHANGES clause.
+As the number of tables marked for replication increases, so does the DASD space requirement for the DB2 active log data sets.